If this is love

 Every great movement begins with one man.

 Quotations from recent statements by Charlie Sheen and Muammar Gaddafi, taken from a Guardian quiz, 1 March 2011.
-Submitted by Marika Rose.
+By Marika Rose.

 This is the cow